RajSDE/VideoChatWebApp/README.md

 This Project is a video chat web application made for making group videos and text chat with our friends.

-To RUN this project, Your system must be need Python3
+To RUN this project, Your system must have Python3 installed.

 ## Download Python & Install it